Battle of Sukho Island: Battle

-The German ferries were escorted at a distance by the Italian motor torpedo boat MAS 526 (according to some sources, it was MAS 528); critically, surprise was lost when they were detected by the Soviet minesweeper TShch-100 which joined the battle, and then by the patrol boat MO-171 which entered the battle later.
-Before landing, nine German Junkers Ju 88 As from KG 1 bombed the island (according to some sources, these were two Junkers Ju 88s).
-The Axis landing party landed on Sukho under the cover of the combatant ferries; two of the three Soviet 100 mm/56 B-24BM coastal guns, as well as two anti-aircraft machine guns, were destroyed, another anti-aircraft machine gun was damaged; and the lighthouse was also damaged but not taken.
-The landing party withdrew after sustaining casualties and losing radio contact (radios were flooded with water), having received a flare retreat signal.
+The German ferries were escorted at a distance by an Italian MAS boat (MAS 526 or MAS 528 according to various sources); crucially, surprise was lost when they were detected by the Soviet minesweeper TShch-100 which joined the battle together with the patrol boat MO-171 entering the fight later.
+Prior to the landing, nine German Junkers Ju 88 As from KG 1 unsuccessfully bombed the island (according to some sources, there were only two Junkers Ju 88s).
+The Axis landing party landed on Sukho under the cover of the combat ferries; two of the three Soviet 100 mm coastal guns, as well as two anti-aircraft machine guns, were destroyed, another anti-aircraft machine gun was damaged; and the lighthouse was also damaged but not taken.
+The landing party withdrew after sustaining casualties, losing radio contact due to waterlogged equipment, and receiving a flare signal to retreat.

 On the lake, multiple German ferries grounded around the island.
 SF 12 grounded on rocks, followed by SF 13 while attempting to assist.
 SF 22 grounded after being disabled by the remaining Soviet 100 mm coastal gun; SF 14 and SF 26 grounded attempting to assist.
 A Soviet patrol boat was damaged and retreated under a smoke screen.
 The arrival of the main forces of the Soviet Ladoga Flotilla forced the Axis to withdraw after having refloated SF 14 and SF 22.